earthsteading/Performance-Solutions/README.md

+# Checklists for earthen wall construction inspection
-In the sprit of reconciliation Earthsteading acknowledges the significant contribution of Indigenous culturals worldwide who  have pioneered the use and adoption of earthen materials in building construction.
+  - In the sprit of [reconciliation](https://nrw.reconciliation.org.au/actions-for-reconciliation/) Earthsteading acknowledges the significant contribution of Indigenous culturals worldwide who have pioneered the use and adoption of earthen materials in building construction.
 We pay our respect to the traditional custodians of country throughout Australia; to their elders past and present and extend that respect to all Aborriginal and indigenous peoples worldwide.
 Please see references at the bottom of this page for contributions to this tradition.
+  - This repository was created as part of Federation University Building Surveyor Advanced Diploma assessment project (2020).

 # Performance-solutions for earthen construction
 Civil and structural engineering solutions for earthen loadbearing _unfired_ walls, including:
   - [x] Rammed earth aka pisé de terre (formwork & tyre casing)
   - [x] Adobe brick and cob walls (low-density & high-density earth)
-  - [x] SuperAdobe cement stabilised
+  - [x] SuperAdobe(TM) cement stabilised
   - [x] Straw-bale earthen rendered walls
   - [x] Hemp-crete blocks and walls
   - [x] Poured and light earth methods